edis123/Crowdfund_contract/README.md

 # Crowdfund_contract
-A comprehensive smart contract that handles many aspects of creating and running a funding campaign.
-It allows creation of multiple funding campaigns and milestone within each campaign.
-Milestones are created , modified or canceled depending on contributor's approval.
-Campaigns can be creted, suspended and reactivated.
-If campign is a success the creator gets the funding otherwise it gets redistributed in relation of the amount contributed for each contributor.See code for more details.
+A versatile smart contract designed to manage various aspects of creating and running funding campaigns.
+It supports the creation of multiple campaigns, each with its own set of milestones.
+Milestones can be created, modified, or canceled based on contributor approval.
+Campaigns can be launched, suspended, and reactivated as needed.
+If a campaign succeeds, the creator receives the funds; otherwise, contributions are redistributed proportionally to each contributor's input.
+For more details, please refer to the code.

 Find it on : https://sepolia.etherscan.io/address/0x8470E4f8051D0304Db2D0adf05E3aCC3f9423D98#readContract
    address@: 0x8470E4f8051D0304Db2D0adf05E3aCC3f9423D98